[Link here to go to the LL.M.-Legal Institutions Overview page.]

 How many credits are required?

 Twenty-four.
-The 24 credits include 3 credits of directed research and 21 credits of coursework.
-At least 12 credits of the courses must be Law School courses.
+At least 15 credits of the courses must be Law School courses.
 The remaining 9 credits can be Law School courses, courses from other University departments, or a combination of both.

 Are there required courses?